Xiangxu-0103/FRNet/README.md

 ## About

 **FRNet** is a simple yet efficient network for LiDAR segmentation.
 It consists of three key components: 1) Frustum Feature Encoder; 2) Frustum-Point Fusion Module; and 3) Head Fusion Module.
 Moreover, we introduce two novel argumentations, FrustumMix and RangeInterpolation, to enrich the point cloud scenes.

-FRNet achieves an appealing balance between accuracy and efficiency.
+**FRNet** achieves an appealing balance between accuracy and efficiency, enabling real-time LiDAR segmentation.

 | <img src="docs/figs/teaser1.png" align="center" width="99%"> | <img src="docs/figs/teaser2.png" align="center" width="99%"> |
 | :-----------------------------------------: | :-----------------------------------------: |
 | Speed *vs.* Accuracy | Speed *vs.* Robustness |

+Visit our [project page](https://xiangxu-0103.github.io/FRNet) to explore more examples. :oncoming_automobile:

 ## Updates

+- \[2023.12\] - We provide trained weights on SemanticKITTI and nuScenes.
+The checkpoints can be downloaded from [here](https://drive.google.com/drive/folders/173ZIzO7HOSE2JQ7lz_Ikk4O85Mau68el?usp=sharing).
 - \[2023.12\] - Our paper is available on [arXiv](<>), and the code is publicly available.

-## Video Demo
+## :movie_camera: Video Demo

 |                   Demo 1                    |                   Demo 2                    |                   Demo 3                    |
 | :-----------------------------------------: | :-----------------------------------------: | :-----------------------------------------: |